microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-lifecycle-workflows-onboard-custom-workflow.md

 To complete this tutorial, you need the following resources and privileges:

-+ The tenant you want to use to preview the Lifecycle Workflows feature with an Azure AD Premium P2 or EMS E5 license enabled.
++ The tenant you want to use to preview the Lifecycle Workflows feature with an Azure AD Premium P2 license enabled.
 + Sign in to an API client such as [Graph Explorer](https://aka.ms/ge), Postman, or create your own client app to call Microsoft Graph.
 To call Microsoft Graph APIs in this tutorial, you need to use an account with the Lifecycle Administrator or Global Administrator Azure AD role.
 + Grant yourself the following *LifecycleWorkflows.ReadWrite.All* delegated permission.
 + You must have two user accounts to use for this tutorial, one for the new hire and another for their manager.